Dreambuilders: Plot

-Minna is a young girl who lives out in the rural country with her father, John, her mother Karen having left them to pursue her career as a singer.
+Minna is a young girl who lives out in the rural country with her father, John.
+Her mother Karen left them to pursue her career as a singer.
 Minna struggles to adjust to the arrival of John's new wife, Helene, and her daughter Jenny, who regularly quarrels with Minna.
 While dreaming one night, Minna discovers a hole in the sky and notices blue creatures controlling her dream, who abruptly wake her up.
 Minna investigates the following night, discovering the blue creatures are Dreambuilders, responsible for designing peoples' dreams, and meets Gaff, her Dreambuilder.
 While hiding from the Inspector, Minna is knocked off her dream stage and into her father's, inadvertently altering his dream when she hands him a can of anchovies instead of the cake as was scripted.

 Waking up, Minna discovers that, due to tampering with his dream, John now loves anchovies, and realizes she can influence people through their dreams.
 When Jenny threatens to have Minna's hamster, Viggo, taken to an animal shelter, Minna appeals to Gaff to help change Jenny's mind.
 Gaff reluctantly agrees and the pair interfere with Jenny's dream to include a mechanical, giant-sized Viggo.
 While in the dream world, Minna learns that if a dreamer is out of their dream stage for too long, they cease to exist.
 Upon waking up, Minna finds that Jenny has now taken a liking to Viggo, but is distraught to learn that Jenny has been mocking Minna's fashion sense to her Instagram followers.
 Resolving to fix Jenny, Minna again interferes with Jenny's dream, attempting to get her to like Minna's sweater.
 She's nearly caught by the Inspector, but manages to escape with the help of Milo, a former Dreambuilder who was demoted to janitor after inadvertently destroying a dream stage by altering the script.